AdrianKriger/osm_LoD1_3DCityModel/docs/docs/processing/params.md

     "nodata": 3.402823466385289e+38,
     "projClip_raster": "./raster/3318DC_clip_utm34s.tif",
 ```
 One raster DEM will be enough for the [village/campus](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/tree/main/village_campus) strategy.
 Larger areas might require more.
+&nbsp;

 The [districts](https://github.com/AdrianKriger/osm_LoD1_3DCityModel/tree/main/districts) ```"in_raster"``` parameter will accept one or many (e.g.: ```"in_raster": "./raster/LO19_050M_3418BA.tif ./raster/LO19_050M_3318DC.tif",```).
 NoData values are recommend and the workflow will mosaic where necessary, clip and project an input raster DEM to the defined crs.